retypeapp/retype/components/button.md

 To learn more about theme variables and how they work across Retype, check out the [Themes Guide](/guides/themes.md), the [[Theme Variables]] documentation, and [`theme`](/configuration/project.md#theme) Project settings.

 !!!
 All button theme variables can be customized in this way.
-The full list of available variables is shown below, and you can always refer to the [Button Component](/configuration/theme-variables.md#button-component) theme variables for the latest options.
+Please refer to the [Button Component](/configuration/theme-variables.md#button-component) theme variables for the latest options.
 !!!